 The frequency of your antenatal visits will be based on your personal circumstances.
 I schedule more frequent appointments and ultrasounds for pregnancies considered high risk.
 Most of my patients have frequent ultrasound surveillance in the first trimester.

-Bleeding, nausea and tiredness are common symptoms during this time – sometimes having no symptoms at all is a worry!
-Thankfully, we can manage morning sickness, and a timely ultrasound can alleviate your concern for your baby.
+Bleeding, nausea and tiredness are common symptoms during this time – sometimes having no symptoms at all can be a worry!
+However, we can manage morning sickness if this is a problem for you, while a timely ultrasound can alleviate any concerns you may have for your baby.
 You’re always welcome to call my rooms for advice at any time, even if you haven’t yet had your first appointment.

 For a low-risk pregnancy, we’ll schedule standard appointments for weeks 13, 18 and 23.
 Others will be arranged if the need arises.
 I’ll perform a growth ultrasound at every appointment to closely monitor fetal growth, which ensures the timely diagnosis of issues like intrauterine growth restriction (IUGR).
 I’ll also email a video of the baby at every appointment, and share photos directly to your phone.